Best Lakes Near Steamboat Springs

 Upon arriving at Fish Creek Reservoir, guests will find a number of activities waiting for them.
 The most notable of these activities include birding, boating, camping, hiking, fishing, biking, and horseback riding.
 The area is remote, which means visitors can expect to lose cell service.
 However, the ability to unplug and enjoy nature is a large attraction for many visitors.

 Some of the wildlife that visitors can expect to see (and may encounter) include moose, deer, and elk.
-Those who enjoy birdwatching will find a number of owls, woodpeckers, and other habitants of the spruce-fir forest.
+Those who enjoy birdwatching will find a number of owls, woodpeckers, and other inhabitants of the spruce-fir forest.